 An introduction to private security purpose and practice.
 Examination of working relationship between private security and law enforcement, loss prevention, site management and personal protection.
+Not applicable toward a major.
 Three credits.
 Prerequisite: CJ 101.

-CJ 107 Policing & Community Relations This course considers how the police and the community can work as a team to enhance quality of life by reducing the incidence and severity of crime.
+CJ 107 Policing & Community Relations

+This course considers how the police and the community can work as a team to enhance quality of life by reducing the incidence and severity of crime.
 Second semester, three credits.
 Prerequisite: CJ 101.